+(b) The court will specify the timeframe for a Judicial Action/Temporary Restraining Order and any extensions.

-(b) We may end a voluntary or corrective action early if we determine:
+(c) We may end a voluntary or corrective action early if we determine:

-(1) that you meet minimum standards and/or the imposed conditions and we are able to evaluate for ongoing compliance; or
+(1) That you meet minimum standards and any imposed conditions, and we are able to evaluate for ongoing compliance; or

-(2) your compliance does not improve and a more restrictive enforcement action is necessary.
+(2) Your compliance does not improve and a more restrictive enforcement action is necessary.

 §745.8613.
 What rights do I have to challenge an enforcement action?

-(a) The rights you have vary depending upon the type of action that we recommend or take against you.
+(a) The rights you have vary depending upon the type of enforcement action that we recommend or take against you.
 The chart in this subsection describes your rights to challenge each type of enforcement action:

-Figure:40 TAC §745.8613(a)
+Figure: 26 TAC §745.8613(a)